cilium/cilium/Documentation/concepts.rst

 ``A``.
 If that outcome is desired, then both directions must be explicitly allowed.

-Security policies are primarily enforced at *ingress* which means that each cluster node verifies all incoming packets and determines whether the packet is allowed to be transmitted to the intended endpoint.
-Policy enforcement also occurs at *egress* if required by the specific policy, e.g. a Layer 7 policy restricting outgoing API calls.
+Security policies are may be enforced at *ingress* or *egress*.
+For *ingress*, this means that each cluster node verifies all incoming packets and determines whether the packet is allowed to be transmitted to the intended endpoint.

-Layer 3 policies are currently not enforced at *egress* to avoid the complexity of resolving the destination endpoint identity before sending out the packet.
-Instead, the identity of the source endpoint is embedded into the packet.
+Correspondingly, for *egress* each cluster node verifies outgoing packets and determines whether the packet is allowed to be transmitted to its intended destination.

 In order to enforce identity based security in a multi host cluster, the identity of the transmitting endpoint is embedded into every network packet